apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

 :::note

-1. For the `edit-config` function, static parameters and dynamic parameters cannot be editted at the same time.
+1. For the `edit-config` function, static parameters and dynamic parameters cannot be edited at the same time.
-2. Deleting a paramter will be supported in later version.
+2. Deleting a parameter will be supported in later version.

 :::